ivanovx/IoC-Container/README.md

-# IoC-Container
+# Inversion of Control container

-Simply Dependency Injection in C#
+> Simply "Inversion of Control" container written on C#.